 Peer Support Program

-The Peer Support Program is comprised of eight peer support students (“Peer Supporters”) who have done extensive training with Hope & Me (previously Mood Disorders Association of Ontario) and the Health & Wellness Centre, and who also have their own lived experiences of mental health and academic challenges.
-As part of the Peer Support Program, Peer Supporters organize and facilitate drop-in groups where fellow students discuss a variety of topics, including mental health, family and relationship dynamics, and academic experiences.
+Peer Support is comprised of student Peer Supporters with lived experiences related to mental health and academic challenges.
+Trained by Hope + Me - Mood Disorders Association of Ontario and the Health & Wellness Centre, Peer Supporters organize and facilitate drop-in groups where fellow students discuss a variety of topics, including mental health, family/relationship dynamics, and academic experiences.
 For this upcoming academic year, students can also connect one-on-one with a Peer Supporter.

 Please reach out to health.utsc@utoronto.ca if you are interested in connecting with a Peer Supporter during a drop-in group or individually.
+The Peer Support Program runs during the Fall and Winter semesters.

-• Students seeking community
+• seeking community

 Our groups have the following components:

 • Welcome.
-All students who attend are welcomed to the group space by the peer supporters.
+All students who attend are welcomed to the group space by the Peer Supporters.

 • Comfort Agreement.
-At each group attendees review the comfort agreement, which includes
+At each group, attendees review the comfort agreement, which includes:

 • Protecting confidentially